 The WFM server (Server, Builder, and Data Aggregator) services choose the installed Language Pack according to the locale.
 It uses the exact language match or, if it is unavailable, the Language Pack for the same language group.

 WFM servers check the user or system account locale of the operating system on which it is running.
-By default it is either the user account (Windows 2003) or system account (Windows 2008).
-To adjust the user and system account settings, see the procedures Procedure: Adjusting the System Account Locale (Windows 2008), Procedure: Adjusting the User Account Locale (Windows 2003), and Procedure: Verifying the Locale in the Windows Registry.
+By default, it is either the user account (Windows 2003) or system account (Windows 2008).
+To adjust the user and system account settings, see the procedures Adjusting the System Account Locale (Windows 2008), Adjusting the User Account Locale (Windows 2003), and Verifying the Locale in the Windows Registry.

-After checking the locale, WFM servers attempt to load a Language Pack that has a language (or language group) that matches this locale.
+After checking the locale, WFM servers attempt to load a Language Pack whose language (or language group) matches this locale.
 For example, if the user account locale or system account locale is French (Canada) and the French (Canada) Language Pack is not installed, then the French (France) Language Pack is used.
 If the process is run as a service (which is usually the case), then the system account locale must be adjusted.

 Important Information About Changing Locales on Windows with Java Applications Installed

-An incompatibility, relating to the rules that govern locale settings, was detected when WFM Web and Daemon applications are running on Windows operating systems with Java 7 relating to the rules that govern locale settings.
+An incompatibility relating to the rules that govern locale settings was detected when WFM Web and Daemon applications are running on Windows operating systems with Java 7.
 (See article #4700857 on the vendor website www.oracle.com.)

-Changes to the WFM local settings are made in different locations, depending on which Java version you are using.
+Changes to the WFM local settings are made in different locations depending on which Java version you are using.
 In Java 7, the Display language settings determine the locale settings.
-In Java 6, the Regional Settings dialog in Control Panel determines the locale settings.
+In Java 6, the Regional Settings dialog in Control Panel determine the locale settings.

-Also, if you are installing WFM on Windows versions earlier than Windows Vista—for example, Windows 2003 or Windows XP—you cannot set the display language, because the these OSs always use the language that is selected during installation, meaning the local settings cannot be changed.
+Also, if you are installing WFM on Windows versions earlier than Windows Vista such as Windows 2003 or Windows XP, you cannot set the display language because these operating systems always use the language selected during installation and the locale settings cannot be changed.